 ZQC has been credited with helping to make the Japanese manufacturing industry one of the most efficient in the world.
 Toyota, in particular, is well-known for its implementation of Zero Quality Control, which has helped it become the largest automaker in the world.

-What is Zero Defect Plan?
+What is a Zero Defect Plan?

 Zero Defect Plan, also known as the zero-defect program, is an organizational philosophy that aims to reduce the number of defects in new products or processes.
-In other words, this is a commitment from the company to its customers that all goods will reach them without defects or “defectives.”

 What is zero-defect manufacturing?

-Zero defect manufacturing is a quality philosophy that seeks to eliminate all product defects and is usually aimed at reducing the amount of rework or scrap that results from producing defective products.
+Zero-defect manufacturing is a quality philosophy that seeks to eliminate all product defects and is usually aimed at reducing the amount of rework or scrap that results from producing defective products.

 The goal is to have every product manufactured to meet the customer’s quality requirements without defects.
 This generally requires a rigorous process of inspection and testing to catch any problems before they reach the customer.
-It can also require steps such as Design for Manufacturing (DFM) and Design for Assembly (DFA), making it easier and cheaper to produce high-quality products.

 How to do the Zero Defect analysis?